Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:

-### Creating, removing, or upgrading several NuGet dependencies.
+### Removing or upgrading several NuGet dependencies.

-- Created
-  - Microsoft.Azure.Devices.Authentication
 - Upgraded
   - Microsoft.Azure.Devices (IoT hub service)
   - Microsoft.Azure.Devices.Client (IoT hub device)